UK Energy Crisis: What’s Happening?

-In the past year wholesale gas prices have soared by approximately 250% (OGUK).
+In the past year wholesale gas prices have been on a continuous rise (Ofgem).
 This has left suppliers in serious financial trouble, as regulated price caps and fixed tariffs mean they are unable to reclaim that money back from consumers.
 As a result, many have been forced to close down.

 A number of factors have caused this high price increase.
 Demand for gas increased in both Europe and Asia after unusually cold winters.
 Stocks were then left lower in Europe which is bad news for the UK, as this is where a high percentage of the country's supply comes from.

 The Government and industry regulators however, are confident that the UK's energy supply is secure and that home owners will not be affected by any shortages.